 The University's permit adheres to the inside of your windshield by static.
 If you drive different vehicles, the permit can be transferred.
 Permanent stickers are available for convertibles and motorcycles.
 Mopeds should use bike racks, and do not require a parking permit.
 For your protection, report missing permits to the parking Office immediately.
 There is a $10.00 charge for replacement permits.

 General parking is located on the perimeter of the Main Campus and requires a blue parking permit.
-Cost is $15/semester or $25/academic year.
+Cost is $15.00/semester or $25.00/academic year.

 Preferred parking is centrally located on the UH Hilo Main Campus, and requires a red parking permit.
 The Preferred Lots are divided into different zones and permits designate in which zone to park.
 If designated zone is full, park in any General Lot or overflow in Hale Kehau/Kanilehua and Alahonua lots.
-Cost is $35/semester or $60/academic year.
+Cost is $35.00/semester or $60.00/academic year.

 For persons demonstrating a need to park in various lots on campus, (such as those with physical disabilities) a special use “S” permit is available.

 Housing parking is available to dormitory residents.
 Housing Lots are located on the Main Campus and require a parking permit.
 Housing parking permit holders are also allowed to park in the Athletics General parking lot and the General parking above Nowelo Bridge along the right hand side.

 Open parking is available in the Lanikaula Lot and on Aohōkū Street.

-Campus parking is closed from 12:00 midnight until 6:00 am, with the exceptions of Lanikaula and Zone 4 (near the Old Gym) which close 11:00pm to 6:00am and Housing lots which do not close.
+Campus parking lots are closed from 12:00 midnight until 6:00 am, with the exceptions of Lanikaula and Zone 4 (near the Old Gym) which close 11:00pm to 6:00am and Housing lots which do not close.
 Students and employees needing after-hours parking should contact the Parking Office or Campus Security for overnight authorization.

 To park in a handicap stall on campus: